aeternity/documentation-hub/docs/getting-started/advance-to-do-aepp/README.md

 }
 ```

-In the <a href="https://github.com/aeternity/tutorials/blob/master/build-to-do-list-aepp-1.md" target="_blank">previous tutorial</a> we have deployed the ```ToDoManager.aes``` contract to the testnet, we will use the deployed contract address as a ```contractAddress``` property.
+In the <a href="https://github.com/aeternity/tutorials/blob/master/build-to-do-list-aepp-1.md" target="_blank">previous tutorial</a>, we have deployed the ```ToDoManager.aes``` contract to the testnet, we will use the deployed contract address as a ```contractAddress``` property.

 ### Todo.vue file
 The application flow starts with the authentication step.
 The code placed in the ```getClient``` lifecycle hook provides client and contractInstance in ```~/advance-todo-aepp/src/components/ToDo.vue```.

-The contractInstance will use the ```.call``` method to execute a contract funtion that either reads from the contract without chaning the state or a contract function the changes the state of the contract after getting the client.
+The contractInstance will use the ```.call``` method to execute a contract funtion that either reads from the contract without changing the contract state or changes the state of the contract after getting the client.

 ```js
 async getClient() {